-There are currently three independent schools, four academies, and one maintained school within the City Corporation's immediate education portfolio.
-One of the independent schools is located outside London and two of the academy schools are co-sponsored with other organisations.
+At the date of publication, there are three independent schools, four academies, and one maintained school within the City Corporation's immediate education portfolio.
+One of the independent schools is located outside London and two of the academy schools are cosponsored with other organisations.
 The majority of these schools operate in different local authorities.
 The schools have varying relationships with the City Corporation - with Sir John Cass's Foundation Primary School it is as the local authority, with the independent schools it is proprietor, and with the academy schools it is the sponsor or co-sponsor.
 Each school is proud of its association with the City Corporation.